The other day, my friend told me that she’d frantically been searching for her glasses – until her husband pointed out they were on her face.

-Estrogen and progesterone balance is also crucial for proper brain functioning and healthy neurotransmitter levels.
-Any woman who has experienced sugar cravings, bouts of fatigue or extreme mood swings as part of PMS, knows instinctively that estrogen and progesterone influence how you feel and think.
+Balance between estrogen and progesterone is also crucial for proper brain functioning and healthy neurotransmitter levels.
+Any woman who has experienced sugar cravings, bouts of fatigue or extreme mood swings as part of PMS knows instinctively that estrogen and progesterone influence how you feel and think.

-The effects of hormones on cognitive processes are being scrutinized more closely by the medical research community as recent studies show correlations between estrogen levels and the incidence of Alzheimer’s disease.
-Estradiol, in particular, appears to have a potent neuroprotective, antioxidant effect, preventing our neurons from oxidative damage and early death.
-Studies are showing that estrogen profoundly impacts mental agility by helping the brain strengthen and expand the nerve endings — dendrites — that complete the final, crucial steps in cognitive functions.
+Other studies are showing that estrogen profoundly impacts mental agility by helping the brain strengthen and expand the nerve endings — dendrites — that complete the final, crucial steps in cognitive functions.
 Estrogens help connect the little wires in our brains to make processes like memory, reasoning, and mood run smoothly.

-So, it makes perfect sense that as estrogen levels shift during perimenopause and menopause, memory and attention may wax and wane.
+So hormonal balance can clearly have an impact on memory and attention in perimenopause and menopause.
 Supporting your body’s hormonal transition with gentle endocrine support is one way to reboot your natural hormonal rhythm and help regulate estrogen levels.
-Changing your diet, supplementing with nutrients, and decreasing stress, inflammation, and toxic exposure will also clear out the mental cobwebs.

 Heavy metals and fuzzy thinking